Outcomes vs Outputs

 In project management, outputs are the tangible results or deliverables produced as a result of completing tasks and activities.
 These can include reports, products, services, or any other tangible results that are produced by the project.
 For example, in a construction project, the outputs could be the completed building, while in a marketing project, the outputs could be a new advertising campaign or product launch.
 Outputs are important in project management as they help to measure progress, track performance, and ensure that the project is on track to achieve its desired outcomes.

 Prioritizing tasks based on their outputs is essential in project management as it helps to ensure that resources and efforts are directed towards producing the most impactful and valuable results.
 By prioritizing tasks based on their outputs, project managers can focus on delivering the most significant and meaningful outcomes, ultimately leading to the successful achievement of the project’s goals.
+Project management software can help you assign output predictions to certain tasks and visualize the priorization process.
 In summary, outputs are crucial in project management as they serve as the tangible results produced by the project, and prioritizing tasks based on their outputs is essential in driving the project towards achieving its desired outcomes.

 Examples of outputs